DrAdamRoe/cloud-variations/README.md

 This reads as: "Hey Google, deploy a Cloud Function for me called hello_cloud, which is both the name of the function that I've defined as well as the name that you'll use to identify the function.
 That function in the file api/hello_cloud.py.
 It should use the Python 3.10 runtime, anyone can access it on the internet without authentication, but only allow 2 instance to not run up my bill.
 Run the function if there is an HTTP request to the URL".

 You should be able to now see your function running live on the internet now, at the url listed in the output of the command or in the console.
-It has a format like https://{Region}-{ProjectID}.cloudfunctions.net/{function-name}, in my case https://europe-west3-cloud-variations-fs2022.cloudfunctions.net/hello_cloud.
+It has a format like https://{Region}-{ProjectID}.cloudfunctions.net/{function-name}, in my case https://europe-west3-cloud-variations-ss2023.cloudfunctions.net/hello_cloud.

 And there we have it: you can run a function on Google's Cloud without any concern for how to manage the server, just setting a few basic parameters.

-## Prelude: Infrastructure-as-a-Service
+## Variation: Infrastructure-as-a-Service
 Next, we jump over to the lowest level approach available on the cloud: we will rent our own (virtual) computer, and set it up from scratch.
 This is, in a sense, the "old way" of doing things.
 Apart from buying server racks yourself, this is about as low-level as it usually gets.

 Google Cloud's service for this is called Compute Engine.
 We will rent a computer from Google, and then do the rest ourselves.
 We will set this up via the browser-based console in order to get an idea for how to do it, but you of course also do this from the command line.
 Google Documentation can be found [here](https://cloud.google.com/python/docs/getting-started/getting-started-on-compute-engine), but the instructions below should work with our code and your setup.
 Hopefully.